 Globally Trusted Clear Label Sensors

-- Over 50,000 have been selected for pressure sensitive labelers across the globe.
+- Over 50,000 LRD sensors have been selected for pressure sensitive labelers across the globe.

 - 30-Day Guarantee.
-If the sensor doesn't work for you, you can return it.
+If the sensor doesn't work better than what you have, you can return it.

 - The only clear label sensors with a two-year warranty